oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

     * [Rolling restarts](#rolling-restarts)
     * [Common restarting scenarios](#common-restarting-scenarios)

-There are properties on the domain resource that specify which servers should be running, which servers should be restarted and the desired initial state.
-To start, stop, or restart servers, modify these properties on the domain resource
+There are fields on the Domain that specify which servers should be running, which servers should be restarted, and the desired initial state.
+To start, stop, or restart servers, modify these fields on the Domain
 (for example, by using `kubectl` or the Kubernetes REST API).
-The operator will notice the changes and apply them.
-Beginning, with operator version 2.2, there are now properties to control server shutdown handling, such as whether the shutdown will be graceful, the timeout, and if in-flight sessions are given the opportunity to complete.
+The operator will detect the changes and apply them.
+Beginning with operator version 2.2.0, there are now fields to control server shutdown handling, such as whether the shutdown will be graceful, the timeout, and if in-flight sessions are given the opportunity to complete.

 ### Starting and stopping servers

-The `serverStartPolicy` property on the domain resource controls which servers should be running.
+The `serverStartPolicy` and `replicas` fields of the Domain controls which servers should be running.
-The operator runtime monitors this property and creates or deletes the corresponding server pods.
+The operator monitors these fields and creates or deletes the corresponding WebLogic Server instance Pods.

 {{% notice note %}} Do not use the WebLogic Server Administration Console to start or stop servers.
 {{% /notice %}}